-I am also deeply grateful to the following out-of-house contributors to the 15th edition: the incomparable quarterback of the entire production process, Joan Keyes, Dovetail Publishing Services; Helen Triller-Yambert, developmental editor; Michele Jones, copy editor; Susan Gall, proofreader; Mark Fox, Design is Play, cover designer; Frances Baca, text designer; PreMediaGlobal, photo researchers; Cenveo Publisher Services; Jay and John Crowley, Jay's Publishing Services;
+I am also deeply grateful to the following out-of-house contributors to the 15th edition: the incomparable quarterback of the entire production process, Joan Keyes, Dovetail Publishing Services; Helen Triller-Yambert, developmental editor; Michele Jones, copy editor; Susan Gall and Pete Shanks, proofreaders; Do Mi Stauber, indexer; tani hasegawa, TT Eye, cover designer; Frances Baca, text designer; PreMediaGlobal, photo researchers; Cenveo Publisher Services; Jay and John Crowley, Jay's Publishing Services; Mary Ann Lidrbauch, art log preparer; and, of course, Jonathan Poore and John Burge, for their superb photos and architectural drawings.

-Mary Ann Lidrbauch, art log preparer; and, of course, Jonathan Poore and John Burge, for their superb photos and architectural drawings.
+I also owe thanks to two individuals not currently associated with this book but who loomed large in my life for many years: Clark Baxter, former Cengage publisher, who retired in 2013 at the end of a long and distinguished career, from whom I learned much about textbook publishing and whose continuing friendship

-I also owe thanks to two individuals not currently associated with this book but who loomed large in my life for many years: Clark Baxter, who retired in 2013 at the end of a long and distinguished career, from whom I learned much about textbook publishing and whose continuing friendship I value highly; and former coauthor and longtime friend and colleague, Christin J. Mamiya of the University of Nebraska-Lincoln, with whom I have had innumerable conversations not only about Art through the Ages but the history of art in general.
+I value highly; and my former coauthor and longtime friend and colleague, Christin J. Mamiya of the University of Nebraska-Lincoln, with whom I have had innumerable conversations about not only Art through the Ages but the history of art in general.
 Her thinking continues to influence my own, especially with regard to the later chapters on the history of Western art.
 I conclude this long (but no doubt incomplete) list of acknowledgments with an expression of gratitude to my colleagues at Boston University and to the thousands of students and the scores of teaching fellows in my art history courses since I began teaching in 1975, especially my research assistant, Angelica Bradley.
 From them I have learned much that has helped determine the form and content of Art through the Ages and made it a much better book than it otherwise might have been.